Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Classical field theories

 If one drops the renormalizability requirement for $\mathcal N=1$ Lagrangians, one obtains in general an $\mathcal N=1$ gauged non-linear sigma model describing abelian and non-abelian $\mathcal N=1$ vector superfields $V=2gV_a T^a$ as well as chiral superfields $\Phi^i$ charged under the gauge group, with Lagrangian of the form:

 The gauge coupling $\tau$ has been promoted to an analytic function of the chiral superfields $\Phi^i$, thus it is a chiral superfield itself.
-If the Lagrangian is invariant under $\mathcal N=2$ supersymmetry, some of the chiral superfields $\Phi^i$ belong to $\mathcal N=2$ vector superfields whereas the others are paired into hypermultiplets. $\mathrm{SU}(2)_R$-invariance constraints the relative normalization of the gauge kinetic terms and the kinetic terms for chiral superfields in $\mathcal N=2$ vector multiplets, since the kinetic terms of the gaugini $\lambda$ and of the Weyl fermions $\widetilde \lambda$ in the adjoint chiral fields must match.
+If the Lagrangian is invariant under $\mathcal N=2$ supersymmetry, some of the chiral superfields $\Phi^i$ belong to $\mathcal N=2$ vector superfields whereas the others are paired into hypermultiplets. $\mathrm{SU}(2)_R$-invariance constrains the relative normalization of the gauge kinetic terms and the kinetic terms for chiral superfields in $\mathcal N=2$ vector multiplets, since the kinetic terms of the gauginos $\lambda$ and of the Weyl fermions $\widetilde \lambda$ in the adjoint chiral fields must match.

-In what follows, we will focus primarily on non-renormalizable $\mathcal N=2$ Lagrangians that emerge as low-energy effective theories on the Coulomb branch of the moduli space of renormalizable $\mathcal N=2$ theories---which we will define shortly.
+In what follows, we will focus primarily on non-renormalizable $\mathcal N=2$ Lagrangians that emerge as low-energy effective theories on the Coulomb branch of the moduli space of renormalizable $\mathcal N=2$ theories (to be defined shortly).
 These low-energy theories are gapless by definition and exist specifically in abelian Coulomb phases.

-\begin{proposition} Such theories can generically be described by (non-renormalizable) Lagrangian sigma models involving only abelian gauge fields and massless, uncharged matter fields. \end{proposition}
+\begin{proposition} Such theories can generically be described by (non-renormalizable) Lagrangian sigma models involving only abelian gauge fields and massless gauge-neutral matter fields. \end{proposition}

 \begin{proof} Massive fields, by definition, do not contribute to the low-energy effective theory.
 As for massless charged matter fields, the abelian gauge coupling for the gauge group they are charged under goes to zero in the infrared (IR), causing the gauge group and the associated charged matter fields to decouple.
 Furthermore, massless charged fields cannot parameterize the moduli space, as any non-zero vacuum expectation value (VEV) would spontaneously break the gauge group they are charged under.
 Consequently, these fields, as well as the abelian gauge groups, do not appear in the low-energy effective Lagrangian.
-Thus, we are left with $\mathcal N=2$ Lagrangian sigma models of abelian gauge fields and massless uncharged matter fields. \end{proof}
+Thus, we are left with $\mathcal N=2$ Lagrangian sigma models of abelian gauge fields and massless matter fields uncharged under the gauge group. \end{proof}